 CORVALLIS - Pole climbing, logrolling and ax throwing are among the featured events as forestry students from throughout the West compete at Oregon State University during three days of old-time logging events from April 3-5.

-Teams from six states will struggle for the Western Forestry Clubs Regional Meet Championship, in day-long competition starting at 8 a.m. each day.
-The events will be at Cronemiller Lake in OSU's Peavy Arboretum along Highway 99W, about five miles north of Corvallis.
+Collegiate teams from six states will compete for the Association of Western Forestry Clubs Regional Meet Championship.
+The all-day competition begins at 8 a.m. daily with events scheduled at Cronemiller Lake near OSU's Peavy Arboretum along Highway 99W, about five miles north of Corvallis.

-All events are free and open to the public, but there is a half-mile hike on a dirt road to the lake.
-For access information, contact the OSU Research Forests recreation office at (541) 737-6702.
+All events are free and open to the public, but there is a half-mile hike on a steep dirt road to the lake.
+For access information, contact the OSU Research Forests recreation office at 541-737-6702.

-The annual meet, which is held in a different state each year, pits OSU against logging teams from California, Colorado, Montana, Idaho and Nevada.
-The OSU team is the only logging sports team in Oregon, said Christie Reichle, an OSU graduate student from Monmouth.
+The annual meet, which is held in a different region each year, pits OSU against logging teams from California, Colorado, Montana, Idaho and Nevada.
+The OSU team is the only logging sports team in Oregon, said Matt Beaulaurier, OSU logging sports team captain.

-"Thursday starts off the competition with water events such as birling (logrolling) and men's and women's single buck," Reichle said.
+"Thursday starts off the competition with water events such as birling (log rolling)," said Beaulaurier, who is majoring in forest engineering.

-Pole climbing, ax throwing, choker-setting and sawing are among the featured events Friday.
-Saturday will feature a second heat of many events, as well as the vertical speed chop, jack-and-jill buck and the ax throw finals.
+Saturday will feature a second heat of many events, as well as the vertical speed chop, jack-and-jill buck, and the ax throw finals.

-Speed, accuracy and safety are hallmarks of the events, Reichle said.
+Speed, accuracy and safety are hallmarks of the events, Beaulaurier said.